metagraf/neo4j-table-data/README.rst

 - Python 2.7, see http://www.python.org/
 - Python bindings for embedded Neo4j, see https://github.com/neo4j/python-embedded
-- (CPython with JPype installed http://jpype.sourceforge.net/)
+- CPython with JPype installed http://jpype.sourceforge.net/ (required by python-embedded)

 If you are on Mac OS X Lion, follow these instructions to successfully install JPype: http://stackoverflow.com/questions/8525193/cannot-install-jpype-on-os-x-lion-to-use-with-neo4j